TomSumner28/Quick-Reply/README.md

 configured URL.
 If you instead see `API key not configured`, verify that the `OPENAI_API_KEY` variable is loaded for the server process (for example via a `.env` file or your hosting provider's environment settings).

+### Knowledge Base

+Visit `/knowledge.html` to upload or remove documents.
+These files are stored in the `uploads/` directory (which is ignored by git) and are loaded each time the server starts.
+Their contents help ChatGPT craft more relevant replies.